top of page

 On arrival at Strath Carran, the horse rider from Harlingen accepted no compensation for the petrol, only requested that if anyone would be in need, he would help out too.
 "Can I keep that promise?" he asked himself.

 Slightly intoxicated, shivering all over for being fatigue, the bastard pitched his tent on the shores of Loch Carron.
-That is not a lake but the sea.
+This is not a lake but the sea.
 The North Atlantic Ocean even.
 Falling asleep with the familiar smell of the salty sea so close.
 It was done, and what a day it was.
-"Saved by a Valkyrie, for sure.
-I should have asked for its name" he said to himself, and immediately his dreams took over.
+"Brought by a valkyrie, for sure.
+I should have asked for its name," he said to himself, and immediately his dreams took over.

 Further reading